-Outskirts of Gothenburg
+Angered Centrum is at the Outskirts of Gothenburg

 We could have made yet another touristic article about how great Gothenburg is, but I choose to go somewhere else in this city and I decided to visit Angered Centrum outside of Gothenburg.
 The trip shocked me so much that I had to take photos and write about it.

 Because of its location is quite far from the city center, the place is linked with 3 tram lines.
-These lines goes normally from city central station for a while with tracks sharing space with train tracks.
+These lines go normally from city central station for a while with tracks sharing space with train tracks.
 At some point (after several minutes), before Hjällbo station.
 The tracks swaps sides from right to left driving.
 I never thought that I would see something like this.

-From station named Hjällbo to Angered Centrum, the tram also changes to become a metro, where all of the stations have bigger platforms and have the looks of metro stations instead of tram station.
+From station named Hjällbo to Angered Centrum, the tram also changes to become a metro, where all of the stations have bigger platforms and have the looks of metro stations instead of the tram station.
 On the route, there is even a station called Hammarkullen and this one is totally underground also.

 It seems for me like the point just before Hjällbo where the tracks swaps left and right to Angered Centrum, is a place where mostly foreigners should stay.
 When I took the tram here, I noticed that 99% of all people on the tram had colored skin or talked Polish, Russian or even Chinese.

-The shop owners gave me an good impression, but I left with several questions.
-Where is the foreigners in the city center of Gothenburg?
+The shop owners gave us a good impression, but we left the area with several questions.
+We didn’t see foreigners in the city center when visiting Gothenburg!
 Why is Angered Centrum almost empty of Swedish people?
 Have the government in Sweden made this to a place so that foreigners and Swedish people should live so far apart from each other that it would reduce conflicts?